ElianDochev/WorkshopReactGatsby/README.md

 Here is the section a portfolio should have:

-    Home/Introduction: This section introduces yourself, provides a brief overview of your skills and background, and sets the tone for the rest of the portfolio.
+**Home/Introduction**: This section introduces yourself, provides a brief overview of your skills and background, and sets the tone for the rest of the portfolio.

-    Projects: Showcase your best projects in this section.
+**Projects**: Showcase your best projects in this section.
 Include project titles, descriptions, screenshots, and links to live demos or GitHub repositories.
 Highlight the technologies used and your role in each project.

-    Skills: List the relevant skills you possess, such as programming languages, frameworks, tools, or methodologies.
+**Skills**: List the relevant skills you possess, such as programming languages, frameworks, tools, or methodologies.
 You can display them using tags or a visual representation like a skill meter.

-    Experience: If you have professional experience, include a section that outlines your work history, job titles, and responsibilities.
+**Experience**: If you have professional experience, include a section that outlines your work history, job titles, and responsibilities.
 Briefly describe your accomplishments and the technologies you worked with.

-    Education: Provide information about your educational background, such as degrees, certifications, or courses you've completed.
+**Education**: Provide information about your educational background, such as degrees, certifications, or courses you've completed.
 Mention any academic achievements or relevant coursework.

-    Testimonials: If you have received positive feedback or testimonials from clients, colleagues, or professors, include a section where you can showcase these recommendations.
+**Testimonials**: If you have received positive feedback or testimonials from clients, colleagues, or professors, include a section where you can showcase these recommendations.
 Testimonials add credibility and can help potential employers or clients gauge your skills and work ethic.

-    Contact: Create a contact section with your email address, phone number, and links to your professional social media profiles (LinkedIn, GitHub, etc.).
+**Contact**: Create a contact section with your email address, phone number, and links to your professional social media profiles (LinkedIn, GitHub, etc.).
 Add a contact form if you want to receive messages directly through your portfolio.

-    Blog: If you maintain a blog, include a section where you can showcase your recent blog posts or provide a link to your blog page.
+**Blog**: If you maintain a blog, include a section where you can showcase your recent blog posts or provide a link to your blog page.

-    Resume/CV: Optionally, you can include a downloadable PDF version of your resume or CV.
+**Resume/CV**: Optionally, you can include a downloadable PDF version of your resume or CV.
 This allows visitors to easily access and print your professional information.

-    Design and Layout: Ensure that the design and layout of your portfolio are visually appealing and user-friendly.
+**Design and Layout**: Ensure that the design and layout of your portfolio are visually appealing and user-friendly.
 Use Material-UI components to create a consistent and responsive design.
 Pay attention to typography, colors, and overall aesthetics to make a good impression.